Klika-Tech/nucleo-azure-iot-demo/aws/README.md

 	- Payload field: `payload`
 	- Role name: click "Create new role" then click "Allow".
 This will generate a AWS IAM role which allows writing to the table.

     Click "Add action" to create the action.

-For this rule we will need to create another action.
-Select "Republish this item to another topic" and set `Nucleo/data` as the target topic then create a role and click "Add action" again.
+    For this rule we will need to create another action:
+      1. Select "Republish this item to another topic"
+      1. Set `Nucleo/data` as the target topic
+      1. Click "Create a new role" then "Allow"
+      1. Click "Add action"

     After that submit the rule by clicking "Create" button.
   1. A rule to store **markers**.
 Click "Create a rule" and set the following parameters:
     - Name: any, i.e. `store_markers`
 	- Attribute: `*`